-Which float to use?
-There are four basic types of float and lots of ways to set them correctly.
-But which one to use and why?
-Lets find out:-
+There are four basic types of float and various of ways to set them correctly, but which one to use and why?
+So, lets find out about them and their uses:-

 The waggler is primarily a float to use when there is a breeze of wind across the water.
 If you fished with a stick or bodied float the line would be on the water’s surface; where the breeze moves the surface water and hence your line.
 If left your line would be blown in to a large arc from your rod-tip to the float.
 Your bait under water would move in an unexpected direction and consequently would be ignored by the fish.
 Why move unexpectedly?
 When a breeze moves the surface water in a direction, what happens to the water at the bottom?
 Does it move in the same direction?